confinitum/e4-rcp-tycho/readme.md

 ## Setup
 1. Eclipse 21.06 RCP with e4 Tools installed
 1. Maven.
-This project was created and testes with maven 3.6.1.
+This project was created and tested with maven 3.6.1.
 Optionally you can use docker by invoking mvnOnDocker.cmd on windows
 2. Basic RCP App: